CZ-NIC/fred-docs/EPPReference/CommandStructure/Update/UpdateContact.rst

         ``passport`` (passport number),
         ``mpsv`` (number from the Ministry of Labour and Social Affairs), ``ico`` (company number), ``birthday`` (birthday date),
-      * an identification number as a :term:`contact:identValueT`,
+      * element content: an identification number as a :term:`contact:identValueT`,
    * ``<contact:notifyEmail>`` **(0..1)** – change notification email as :term:`contact:emailUpdCommaListType`.

 .. rubric:: Example